-In the 2019–2020 academic year, Provost and Senior Vice Chancellor Ann E. Cudd and Senior Vice Chancellor for Research (SVCR) Rob A. Rutenbar have collaborated to enhance and streamline internal funding opportunities for faculty research while continuing to support high-quality research, scholarship, and creative endeavors.
+In the 2019–2020 academic year, Provost and Senior Vice Chancellor Ann E. Cudd and Senior Vice Chancellor for Research (SVCR) Rob A. Rutenbar collaborated to enhance and streamline internal funding opportunities for faculty research while continuing to support high-quality research, scholarship, and creative endeavors.

-- Health & Life Science
+- Health & Life Sciences

+- Seeding Grants—one-year term with an award cap of $16,000 plus ($2,000 supplements are available for specific cases).
 Seeding grants support significant and innovative scholarship by individual or groups of faculty at all ranks at the University of Pittsburgh, with a particular focus on early career faculty and areas where external funding is extremely limited.

-Teaming Grants—one-year term with an award cap of $60,000.
+- Teaming Grants—one-year term with an award cap of $60,000.
 Teaming grants support the formation of new multi-disciplinary collaborations to successfully pursue large-scale external funding.

-Scaling Grants—two-year term with an award cap of $400,000.
+- Scaling Grants—two-year term with an award cap of $400,000.
 Scaling grants enable multi-disciplinary teams to competitively scale their research efforts in targeted pursuit of large-scale external funding.

 An overview of the program including eligibility, proposal submission guidelines and deadlines, evaluation criteria, proposal review and award procedures, and participation requirements is available through Pitt’s Office of Sponsored Programs.
 The application, along with downloadable program guidelines, FAQs, and a budget template, can be accessed at the Competition Space.